 We assist with funding for normal childhood activities and tangible items to children and youth who have no other outlet to receive these things.
 The monies that we raise goes to help pay for camps, tutoring, school yearbooks, music lessons, school trips, pay to play sports, funeral clothing, and other experiences that promote social, emotional, physical and cognitive development.
 Due to strict government guidelines, county agencies that deal with children from abused, neglected and at risk backgrounds do not have funds to help children have normal childhood experiences.

 In 2021, we committed $52,638 in funding to children who are being served by one of our community partners.
 Each partner is required to annually provide a Request for Assistance form with detailed information on how the children who they serve would benefit from the funds of Hope for Kids Geauga based on our mission.
 All partners have agreed to a specific guideline of disbursement of funds.
 All funding request are monitored and reported to the Hope for Kids Geauga board or trustees.

 We are grateful to be working with our community partners.
-Each has a different role in how they serve kids in the Geauga County community who are abused, neglected or at -risk but all have one common goal: to make a difference in children’s lives.
+Each has a different role in how they serve kids in the Geauga County community who are abused, neglected or at -risk but all have one common goal: to make a difference in children and youth’s lives.